umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/README.md

 # @umbraco-cms/backoffice

-This package contains the types for the libraries for Umbraco 13.
+This package contains the types for the Umbraco Backoffice.

 ## Installation